Manish-web-dev/Realestate/README.md

 # Realestate
-A realestate website with few functionality
+A realestate website with landing,admin and user page.
+Functionality:Contact,CRUD,Add to Fav.